1

 Interest on uninvested cash

-Trading 212 is among the more generous platforms in terms of interest paid on idle cash: currently 2.70% on EUR (as of the date of this article).
+Trading 212 is among the more generous platforms in terms of interest paid on idle cash: currently 2.20% on EUR (as of the date of this article).
+However, Trading 212 is now offering 3% interest on EUR for a limited time in select European countries.

 Your cash is placed in a mix of time deposits and money market funds (which invest in short-term debt from EU member states).
 Below is an example of how it appears in some accounts: